 When your child starts to ride, they’ll learn the basics first.
 These include:

 - Signals to control the horse, like steering and stopping.

 - How to walk and trot.

 - How to get on and off the horse.

 Caring for the horse is also a big part of this hobby, so that will be incorporated into their lessons too.
 They’ll learn all about grooming, tacking, and even different saddle brands.
-Please don’t think of this as a waste of time; they need to know it if they’ll ever get their own horse!
+Please don’t think of this as a waste of time; they need to know if they’ll ever get their own horse!

 There’s no need to worry because your child will always be given a horse that matches their size, height, and level of ability.
 They should always feel happy and in control of their first horse.
 They won’t leave the barn with the horse until the instructor feels that your child has got the hang of things either.